Niagara, New York

 EXTRACURRICULAR AND CO-CURRICULAR ACTIVITIES

-The B. Thomas Golisano Center for Integrated Sciences is a state-of-the-art facility, featuring more than 50,000-square-feet of interactive learning space.
+The B. Thomas Golisano Center for Integrated Sciences is a state-of-the-art facility that features more than 50,000 square feet of interactive learning space.
 The Academic Complex, home to the College of Education and the College of Business Administration (Bisgrove Hall), is a cutting-edge learning facility.
-Dunleavy Hall, outstanding both educationally and architecturally, includes a modern Nursing Simulation Center, computerized lecture hall and TV production rooms.
+Dunleavy Hall, outstanding both educationally and architecturally, includes a modern Nursing Simulation Center, computerized lecture hall, and TV production rooms.
 The university’s facilities also include the Gallagher Center (gymnasium and student union); the Computer Center; DePaul Hall; St. Vincent’s Hall; the Kiernan Center, NU’s athletic and recreation center; the Elizabeth Ann Clune Center for Theatre; the Castellani Art Museum; and Dwyer Arena, a dual-rink ice hockey complex.

 Niagara University’s housing accommodations include five residence halls, a grouping of five small cottages, and a student apartment complex.